The Social Network

 The Girl with the Dragon Tattoo2011-12-14Disgraced journalist Mikael Blomkvist investigates the disappearance of a weary patriarch's niece from 40 years ago.
 He is aided by the pierced, tattooed, punk computer hacker named Lisbeth Salander.
 As they work together in the investigation, Blomkvist and Salander uncover immense corruption beyond anything they have ever imagined.More...

 Zodiac2007-03-02Over the course of a decade, editors of the San Francisco Chronicle entice themselves in the murders of the Zodiac Killer.
-However, as time runs its course, and as interest in the case dwindles in the eyes of the professionals, and as the Killer stops interacting with the public, an amateur cartoonist from the initial sightings races against time to prevent another murder, believing this time he has the answers to crack the case.More...
+However, as time runs its course, interest in the case dwindles in the eyes of the professionals.
+The Killer stops interacting with the public.
+However, believing he has the answers, an amateur cartoonist from the initial sightings races against time to prevent what he believes is another murder.More...

 Panic Room2002-03-29Trapped in their New York brownstone's panic room, a hidden chamber built as a sanctuary in the event of break-ins, newly divorced Meg Altman and her young daughter Sarah play a deadly game of cat-and-mouse with three intruders - Burnham, Raoul and Junior - during a brutal home invasion.
 But the room itself is the focal point because what the intruders really want is inside it.More...